Masonic Symbols

 The Common Gavel

 If you picture a Freemason, you might imagine someone holding a gavel.
-The common gavel is more than just a tool; it’s used in rituals and symbolizes breaking off the rough edges of your personality to become a better, more polished person.
+The common gavel is more than just a tool; it’s used in rituals and symbolises breaking off the rough edges of your personality to become a better, more polished person.
 I always liked thinking of this as a little reminder to check myself, work on my flaws, and try to do better every day.
 The gavel represents taking personal responsibility for growth and improvement.

 In conversations with other freemasons, I’ve heard stories about how using the idea of the gavel helped them get through tough situations reminding themselves that progress is about steady, consistent effort in self development.
 The symbol says a lot with just a simple shape.